 Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 It was in 1994 when Congress passed the Violence Against Women Act (VAWA), which created special routes to immigration status for battered non-citizens.
-If your spouse or parent was abusive to you, you may qualify to apply under U.S. laws and ask for permanent residence independently.
+If, for example, your lawful permanent resident parent or spouse was abusive to you, you might qualify to apply under U.S. laws and ask for permanent residence independently.

 - Special immigrant juveniles;